hemantkumar76/hemantkumar76.github.io/README.md

 # Welcome to [Portfolio](https://hemantkumar76.github.io/)

-I’m Hemant, a **developer** and **CP Coder**.
+I’m Hemant, a **developer**, **DSA learner** and **CP Coder**.
 I can code in multiple 'languages':), experienced in writing efficient PYTHON scripts, C++ and C apps on all platforms (Mostly in vs code lol).
 I deeply care about building interfaces that are usable and easy to understand for the users on platforms like pc or mobile.